matloff/regtools/inst/UnbalancedClasses.md

 on.
 The auditor may not give priority, for instance, to a case for which the probability is above h but the monetary value of the transaction is small.

+A related issue is that of ranking.
+In the credit card fraud example, for instance, we may have sufficient audit funding to investigate 100 transactions per month.
+Thus we would rank the r<sub>i</sub>, and cull out the top 100 cases.

 ## Obtaining the r<sub>i</sub>